RDF Television

-RDF Television was a British independent television production company that was owned by French production & distribution group Zodiak Media since 2010 before being merged with Banijay Group in 2016.
+RDF Television was a British independent television production company that was owned by French production & distribution group Zodiak Media since 2010 before being merged with Banijay Entertainment (then Banijay Group) in 2016, which folded it into Remarkable Entertainment in 2024.
 It was founded in 1993 by David Frank after stepping down as a reporter at the BBC.
 The name ceased in 2024.

 History

 RDF Television was founded in 1993 by David Frank after stepping down as a reporter at the BBC.

 A year later in 1994 following RDF Television's establishment, RDF Television launched its own distribution division called RDF Rights with David Frank's brother Matthew Frank joining RDF Television's distribution arm as its CEO.